Norwegian Sky: Service history

 Being a U.S.-flagged vessel, Pride of Aloha required a crew of U.S. citizens.
 This made for a difficult launch as there was no established labor market to tap into.
 The first few months of sailings were plagued by poor service, crewmembers quitting and walking off the ship while in port, and an enormous number of customer complaints.
 NCL initiated a new and aggressive training program to better prepare newly hired employees for life aboard a cruise vessel.
 Subsequently, the training for all employees took place at the Paul Hall Center for Maritime Training and Education, a Maritime School in Piney Point, Maryland.
 Passenger satisfaction improved substantially since the introduction of the new training program.

 Pride of Aloha in Kauai, Hawaii.

 On February 11, 2008, NCL announced that Pride of Aloha would be withdrawn from the Hawaiian market as of May 5, 2008.
 Initially it was reported that she would be transferred to the fleet of Star Cruises.
 During April 2008, Lloyd's List reported that NCL was looking to sell her to the Spain-based Royal Caribbean Cruises Ltd. subsidiary Pullmantur Cruises instead, but Pullmantur Cruises later withdrew their offer.
 In May 2008 NCL reported that instead of transferring to Star Cruises, the ship would return to Norwegian Cruise Line and be re-flagged to the Bahamas while reverting to her original name Norwegian Sky with the first sailing July 14, 2008.

 In January 2009, Norwegian Sky was sold to Ample Avenue, a subsidiary of Genting Hong Kong, and chartered back to NCL on a bareboat charter.
 In July 2010, the charter agreement was extended.
 The new agreement included options for NCL to extend the charter period further and an option for NCL to purchase the ship during the charter period.
 On June 1, 2012, NCL announced the signing of a memorandum of agreement to exercise its option to purchase Norwegian Sky.
 The purchase price was approximately $260 million, with financing being provided by the seller.

 Hurricane Irma caused cruises to be cancelled; afterwards Norwegian Sky evacuated almost 2,000 travelers from St. Thomas and took them to Miami.

 On April 7, 2025, it was announced Norwegian Sky, along with her sister ship Norwegian Sun would be put on a long-term charter to Cordelia Cruises.
 Norwegian Sky will transfer out of the Norwegian fleet in late 2026.
 The Cordelia Sky will enter service in late September 2026.
 She will become the first ship in 17 years to leave the Norwegian fleet.

+Now the ship is undergoing a refit in Turkey.